-Taiwan’s National Health Insurance (NHI) doesn’t cover checkups but it does make treatment, medication, dental and vision care and hospitalisation affordable.
-If an expat passes the health check required to get a long-term visa in Taiwan and gets an Alien Resident Card, they will be covered by Taiwanese public healthcare.
+Taiwan's National Health Insurance (NHI) doesn't cover checkups but makes treatment, medication, dental and vision care and hospitalisation affordable.
+If an expat passes the health check required to get a long-term visa in Taiwan and receives an Alien Resident Card, they will be covered by Taiwanese public healthcare.

 - CON: National Health Insurance in Taiwan is concerned with survival and treatment and not quality of life

 Often the most comfortable, easiest treatments are not covered (or not covered initially) because they improve quality of life but not survival rates.